Get Answers to all your Questions

 From 3 and 4,

-BD is a diameter of the circle.
+BD is the diameter of the circle.

 Similarly, AC is a diameter.